Movie: (1966) A report of drugged chewing gum in Michigan sends a suave super agent to Amsterdam to investigate a sinister crime organization.

 Stinger: Jumping the Super Dragon, with xylophone accompaniment

 • I don’t watch this one often, but when I do, it always surprises me all over again.
 It’s really a solid episode.
-The host segments were clever and topical, and the riffing, while not brilliant, is very good.
+The host segments are clever and the riffing is very good.
 My biggest gripe is the awful awful condition of the print.

-• Last time around I asked if Minsky the robot is an actual vintage toy, and if that is what it really says.
-Our commenters said yes and yes.
+• Minsky the robot is an actual vintage toy, and that is what it really says.
+BBI named him Minsky in honor of artificial intelligence guru Marvin Minksy.

-• Tom invokes “WKRP in Cincinnati” with the mention of “Chy-chy Rodragueez.”
+• Tom invokes “WKRP in Cincinnati” with the mention of “Chy-chy Rodragweez.”

 • Callbacks: “I killed that fat barkeep.”
 (The Beatniks) Also: “Any talent to declare?”
 (Warrior of the Lost World), a mention of Ward E (Stranded in Space), “…but there was no monster” (Monster A-Go-Go).